 The aims in teaching History are to enable children to develop an interest in the past, to learn about major events in the History of their own country and the world and how by studying the past we can learn about the future.
 We build upon children’s natural curiosity and use stories, photographs and objects so that children can begin to appreciate times and places which are not their own.

-Parkwall has a dedicated ICT suite with 16 computers.
 Pupils develop their skills in word processing, data handling and desktop publishing.
-Computers are also available in each classroom to enhance learning across the curriculum.
+Laptops and iPads are available in each classroom to enhance learning across the curriculum.

 All computers are linked to the Internet.
 Access to this facility is strictly controlled by appropriate firewalls and monitored by the teacher.
 Children are taught about “e-safety” and guidance provided to parents.
 All classrooms are equipped with Interactive Whiteboards which are well used by staff to enhance the learning experience of the pupils.